 Occasional diarrhea is most likely the result of a pathogenic infection.
 It occurs when opportunistic agents and one’s inflamed gut terrain converge and cause havoc to the gut in the form of discomfort and frequent watery stools.

-What happens is that the gut infection causes loss of water and electrolytes from the body, including sodium, chloride, and potassium.
+In these instances, the gut infection causes loss of water and electrolytes from the body, including sodium, chloride, and potassium.
 The condition can be associated with other symptoms, such as vomiting, pain, and weight loss, but does not last longer than a few days (if caused by opportunistic pathogens).

-When you travel, for example, your body is not only trying to adapt to the changes of the new environment – the air, the water, the weather and other natural elements – but it is also exposed to new bacteria and pathogens that it is not used to.
+When you travel, your body is not only trying to adapt to the changes of the new environment – the air, the water, the weather and other natural elements – but it is also exposed to new bacteria and pathogens that it is not used to.
 Short-term physical discomfort can simply be the body’s way of adjusting internally to a vastly new environment and not a result of any “illness” per se.

 For example, if you’ve been very isolated in your home and neighborhood for long periods and only interacted with a few family members and friends, your body did not have much opportunity to increase its immunity through exposure to other environments’ and individuals’ terrains.